 About

-Cairo Aibangbee is a Black British romantasy author, award-winning playwright, poet, and compulsive reader.
-Known for her complex characters and inclusive magical worlds, Cairo specialises in stories about plus-size heroines and the badass men who worship them.
+Cairo Aibangbee is a Black British author, award-winning playwright, poet, and compulsive reader.
+Known for her complex characters and inclusive magical worlds.
+Her debut novel, A Divine and Deadly Vow, sold to Tempest in the UK and Christy Ottaviano in the US in a six-figure pre-empt.

 A shameless North Londoner, she considers anywhere beyond Zone 2 to be long-distance.
 Despite this, Cairo has somehow found herself living in Northamptonshire with the love of her life & their slobbery Great Dane puppy, Atlas.
 She can usually be found there drinking too much herbal tea and trying to convince herself that reading counts as writing.